 Coloring eggs has never been so fun!
 Use bits of colorful wool to make one-of-a-kind needle felted Easter eggs that can be used in your Spring decor for years to come.
 If you have needle felted before, you probably have lots of leftover wool bits to make a colorful display.
 And if not, this gives you the perfect opportunity to go buy some pretty wool colors!

 I even made some teeny needle felted eggs to fit in a plastic candy carton my kids had left over from their treats last year.

 - foam pad

-To make the eggs, grab a small amount of wool roving and roll it in your palms a little bit to form a ball.
-Then needle the wool into an egg shape (but not too firm because we want to be able to decorate it).
+Small Eggs: For the small eggs, I didn’t use the core wool but instead started right off with the colored roving.
+Pull off a small amount of wool roving and roll it in your palms a little bit to form a ball.
+Then needle the wool into an egg shape, again making sure not to felt it too firm.

 For both size eggs, once you have your egg shape made it’s time to decorate!

 Grab small wisps of colored roving and poke the wool with your needle to get your desired effect.
 Go crazy … think stripes, or waves, or polka dots, or letters!